RWXstoned/rwxstoned.github.io/_posts/2024-10-27-CAPA-for-red-teams.md

 ![](https://rwxstoned.github.io/assets/img/1/Pasted image 20241017222531.png)

-The `parse PE header` seems to be a false-positive which applies to pretty much any executable and can be ignored.
+The `parse PE header` indicator seems to be a false-positive which applies to pretty much any executable and can be ignored.

+I also mentionned at the beginning, that the use of `xor` operation has been detected... you know what to do !

 ## Summary